information

 26.06.040 Inspection Requests.

-(Amended by Ordinance No. 187432, effective December 4, 2015.)
 It is the responsibility of the person doing the work authorized by the permit to notify the Bureau when the work is ready for inspection.
-A person requesting an inspection shall ensure access and means for the Bureau to perform the required inspection.
-Neither the Director nor the City shall be liable for expenses incurred in removing or replacing any material required to conduct any inspection.
+A person requesting an inspection must ensure access and means for the Bureau to perform the required inspection.
+The City will not be liable for expenses incurred in removing or replacing any material required to conduct any inspection.

 26.06.050 Notice of Inspection Results and Corrections.

-A. The Bureau shall provide notice of the inspection results and corrections required to be made to defective electrical installations in accordance with OAR 918-271-0020.
-Corrections of defective electrical installations shall be completed and an inspection requested within 20 calendar days of the correction notice being given in accordance with OAR 918-271-0020.
+1. A. The Bureau will provide notice of the inspection results and corrections required to be made to defective electrical installations in accordance with OAR 918-271-0020.
+Corrections of defective electrical installations must be completed and an inspection requested within 20 calendar days of the correction notice being given in accordance with OAR 918-271-0020.
 Extensions may be granted by the Bureau for reasonable cause.
 Failure to complete corrections and request an inspection within the time provided may result in the Bureau gaining compliance by:

-B. If the premises affected become vacant, the premises shall not be occupied for dwelling purposes until necessary permits are obtained, corrections are completed, and the corrections are inspected and approved by the Bureau.
+2. B. If the premises affected become vacant, the premises may not be occupied for dwelling purposes until necessary permits are obtained, corrections are completed, and the corrections are inspected and approved by the City Administrator.

 26.06.060 Electrical Connections.

-(Amended by Ordinance No. 187432, effective December 4, 2015.)
-Connecting electrical installations to an electrical supply source shall be done only after approval by the Bureau.
-Such inspection approval is identified by the City of Portland Electrical Inspection Record initialed by the Director and posted on the panel box or other conspicuous place.
+Connecting electrical installations to an electrical supply source may be done only after approval by the City Administrator.
+Such inspection approval is identified by the City’s Electrical Inspection Record initialed by the City Administrator and posted on the panel box or other conspicuous place.

 Exceptions: An electrical installation under this Title may be legally energized prior to inspection provided: